carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 You might observe that $\kappa, \sigma$ clipping is a compute intense task, that is why we want to do it on a GPU.
 But let's first issue the algorithm on a CPU.

-This is the Numpy code to do this:
+This is the NumPy code to do this:

 ~~~
 # Flattening our 2D data first makes subsequent steps easier.